okfn-brasil/serenata-toolbox/README.rst

   $ cd serenata-toolbox
   $ python setup.py develop

 Always add tests to your contribution — if you want to test it locally before opening the PR:

 .. code-block:: bash

   $ pip install tox
   $ tox

 When the tests are passing, also check for coverage of the modules you edited or added — if you want to check it before opening the PR:

 .. code-block:: bash

   $ tox
   $ open htmlcov/index.html

-Follow `PEP8 <https://www.python.org/dev/peps/pep-0008/>`_ and best practices implemented by `Landscape <https://landscape.io>`_ in the `veryhigh` strictness level — if you want to check them locally before opening the PR:
+Follow `PEP8 <https://www.python.org/dev/peps/pep-0008/>`_ and its best practices implemented by `Landscape <https://landscape.io>`_ in the `veryhigh` strictness level — if you want to check them locally before opening the PR:

 .. code-block:: bash